Alvaro-LJ/CSM/README.md

 <img src="man/figures/CSM_OUTLINE.png" width="750" style = "align-items: center">

 - MODULE 0: Data generation and formatting
   - Divide large images into tiles.
-Useful to work with whole slide tissue samples.
+Useful to work with whole slide images.
   - Perform pixel thresholding and quantification.
-Used to work with extra-cellular biomolecules.
+Aimed at scoring extra-cellular biomolecules.
   - Extract color channels from RGB images.
 May be required to work with HE, IHC or other histochemical staining techniques.
   - Perform cell segmentation and feature extraction from images.
   - Arrange cell feature matrices into an adequate format.